-The Hindu Shahi kingdom also known as Raes (Kings) of Hindustan & present day Afghanistan and Pakistan had bravely fought and resisted several Arabs invasion.
+The Hindu Shahi kingdom was also known as Raes (Kings) of Hindustan & present-day Afghanistan and Pakistan had bravely fought and resisted several Arabs invasions.
 From the late 6th century CE the Hindu Shahi were at constant war against the Arabs and their caliphs.

 We know that there was a Hindu king who was known as Ranbal or Ranbil in Islamic texts who continuously defeated the Arabs.
-Later this struggle was continued by a Hindu king whose name has been forgotten in Indian history.
+Later this struggle was continued by new Hindu kings who adopted the title of Hindu Shahi (Brahman) whose name has been forgotten in Indian history.

 He was Maharaja Jayapala or Jayapaladev who not only stood against the wrath of the Yamini Turks, but also invaded their stronghold i.e. Ghzani.